FORRESTHUACHEN/Are-All-Shortcuts-in-Encoder-Decoder-Networks-Necessary-for-Computed-Tomography-Denoising-/README.md

 First of all, datasets which were used in our papaer can be found in Low Dose CT Grand Challenge (https://www.aapm.org/GrandChallenge/LowDoseCT/, called as LDGC in the following section)  and NSCLC-Radiomics(https://wiki.cancerimagingarchive.net/display/Public/NSCLC-Radiomics, called as LUNG 1 in the following section).

-As we mentionded in the paper, we simulated noisy images based on LDGC and LUNG 1, we
+As we mentionded in the paper, we simulated noisy images based on LDGC and LUNG 1, we used Addnoiseinradiomic.m to finish this task, a matlab source code.